 Step 1: Select your whiskey(s)

 Lucky for you, tasting sets are becoming more mainstream, like this limited edition set from J. Rieger & Co in Kansas City.
 (The set is already sold out but you can still buy Rieger Whiskey!)
 Sets also allow you to try things that may be rare or expensive.
 This prevents you from making a financial commitment to a full bottle.
 The set pictured includes two whiskeys available now and two that will be bottled and available in 2021.
 Rieger’s Bourbon and Rye are aged a minimum of four years.
-Options for solo whiskey tasting include Flaviar and The Spirit Co.
+Options for a single-serving whiskey tasting include Flaviar and The Spirit Co.

 If you are hosting a tasting with friends, have each person bring a bottle of whiskey to try.
 Use a public sign-up sheet like Google Docs to prevent duplicates.
 Have everyone buy a bottle in a similar price range.
 When guests can leave, they can take the remainder of the bottle they’ve ranked the highest.
 If you have a large group, you will want to use small pours.
 Keep your friends safe through ride sharing or public transportation options.